-The once bland alleys transmogrify (yeah, like a genetic mutation).
+The once bland alleys transmogrify—yes, like a genetic mutation.
 Massage and other forms of entertainment were all opened for business.

 Huge tourist buses trooped the busy highway, bringing in and picking up large numbers of Chinese and Korean tourists.
 No wonder why Thailand’s tourism receipt curve is still sloping positively.

-The songthaew (baht bus or pick up trucks turned into mass passenger transport like Philippines’ jeepney) were also making money on conveying passengers; locals, travelers, and tourist alike.
-(Yup, there is a fine line that differentiates tourists from travelers.
-I don’t consider myself a tourist though.)
+The songthaew [baht bus or pick up trucks turned into mass passenger transport like Philippine jeepney] were also making money on conveying passengers; locals, travelers, and tourists alike.

 When I met someone on the street, I look at them in the eyes for a second or two.
-It doesn’t matter who and what they are.
+It doesn’t matter who they are.

 When I walked my way back, I found him on the exact location where we’d met.
 I did not turn back.
 And at one point, he approached me.